-The long, beautiful bay of Avlaki sits between Agios Stephanos and Kassiopi and is relatively unknown to most of the island's visitors.
+The long bay of Avlaki sits between Agios Stephanos and Kassiopi and is relatively unknown to most of the island's visitors.

 Originally a small fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.

-Elounda and Plaka are picturesque fishing villages along the coastal road to the north of Agios Nikolaos.
+Elounda and Plaka are picturesque fishing villages along the coastal road not far from Agios Nikolaos.

-Falassarna beach has won awards over the years and is part of the Natura 2000 network, both due to its variety of flora and fauna and as an area of outstanding natural beauty.
+Falassarna beach has won awards over the years and is part of the Natura 2000 network, due to its variety of flora and fauna.

-An ideal holiday spot for everyone, Kassiopi offers a good variety of nightlife and entertainment - dotted around the picturesque harbour are many bars, cafes and tavernas.
+An ideal holiday spot for everyone, Kassiopi offers a good variety of nightlife and entertainment.

-Kato Zakros is an impressive little traditional fishing village, tucked away in the south-east corner of Crete.
+Kato Zakros is an impressive traditional fishing village, tucked away in the south-east corner of Crete.